 ASM empowers its members to advance the field of microbiology as it intersects with public policy: from health, to agriculture, to energy and the environment, to biodefense.
 All this must be done while promoting a diverse, equitable and inclusive culture where science can thrive.

 ASM Hill Days give selected qualified participants the opportunity to meet with their elected officials and share the importance of the microbial sciences in guiding future policy.
-ASM’s comprehensive training includes workshops on how to successfully deliver a scientific message and become an effective science communicator, as well as education about the legislative process, the Federal Budget and Appropriations process and the influences of federal policymaking and scientific research on one another.
-Over 20 early-career scientists, many of whom expressed interest in science policy as a career, joined this year’s cohort.
+ASM's comprehensive training includes workshops on how to successfully deliver a scientific message and become an effective science communicator, as well as education about the legislative process, the Federal Budget and Appropriations process and the influences of federal policy-making and scientific research on one another.
+More than 20 early-career scientists, many of whom expressed interest in science policy as a career, joined this year's cohort.